Taxation in the United States: Types of taxpayers

 Taxes may be imposed on individuals (natural persons), business entities, estates, trusts, or other forms of organization.
 Taxes may be based on property, income, transactions, transfers, importations of goods, business activities, or a variety of factors, and are generally imposed on the type of taxpayer for whom such tax base is relevant.
 Thus, property taxes tend to be imposed on property owners.
-In addition, certain taxes, particularly income taxes, may be imposed on the members of organizations for the organization's activities.
-Therefore, partners are taxed on the income of their partnership.
+In addition, certain taxes, particularly income taxes, may be imposed on the members of a business or other entity based on the income of the entity.
+For example, a partner is taxed on the partner's allocable share of the income of an entity that is or, under entity classification rules, is classified as a partnership.
+Another example relates to the grantors or beneficiaries of trusts.
+Yet another example relates to the United States shareholders of controlled foreign corporations.

 With a few exceptions, one level of government does not impose tax on another level of government or its instrumentalities.

 Income tax

 Taxes based on income are imposed at the federal, most state, and some local levels within the United States.
 The tax systems within each jurisdiction may define taxable income separately.
 Many states refer to some extent to federal concepts for determining taxable income.